 What are some online resources available for Victory Kids and Victory Students?

-While we understand that you might not feel comfortable putting your child back into their classroom just yet, we still encourage you to continue teaching your kids about Jesus using these Victory Kids’ lessons.
+While we understand that you might not feel comfortable putting your child back into their classroom just yet, we still encourage you to continue teaching your kids about Jesus using the Virtual Classroom.